epicmaxco/vuestic-admin/src/vuestic-theme/vuestic-components/va-dropdown-popper/dropdown-popover-docs.md

 For `none` no external handling is done.
 Instead we provide a prop `show` and a bunch of events: `mouseover`, `mouseout`, `click`, `clickOutside`.

 *  `contentHoverable`: Boolean

+### Additional things

+We need a way to close modal from it's children components.
+This is achieved by global method `$closeDropdown`.